pradeephubgit/questdb.io/docs/guides/out-of-order-commit-lag.md

 :::info

-Using the lag and batch size parameters during `INSERT AS SELECT` statements is a convenient strategy to load and order large datasets from CSV in bulk.
+Using the lag and batch size parameters during `INSERT` as `SELECT` statements is a convenient strategy to load and order large datasets from CSV in bulk.
 This strategy along with an example workflow is described in the [importing data guide](/docs/guides/importing-data/).